Phillip9587/nx-stylelint/README.md

 The generator adds a `.stylelintrc.json` at the project root which extends the root `.stylelintrc.json` and adds a stylelint target to the project.

 At the first run the generator installs all required dependencies and creates a `.stylelintrc.json` file at the workspace root.
-It also adds the stylelint target to the cacheable operations of the default task runner and adds the root `.stylelintrc.json` to the implicit dependencies in the `nx.json` file.
+It also adds the stylelint target to the cacheable operations of the default task runner and configures the `namedInputs` for the stylelint targets.

 # 🎯 Run Stylelint for affected projects